-Welcome to the Center for Applied Behavior Analysis (CABA) and the M.S.
-Degree in Applied Behavior Analysis and Autism!
+Welcome to the Center for Applied Behavior Analysis (CABA) at The Sage Colleges' Esteves School of Education.

 Are you interested in working with people diagnosed with autism?
 Do you want to learn effective strategies that will make a difference to children and adults with this disorder?
-Then the Esteves School of Education Master of Science in Applied Behavior Analysis and Autism is for you.
+Then Sage's Applied Behavior Analysis and Autism program is for you.

 The program follows a "scientist-practitioner" model of training.
 That means all instruction is grounded in the scientific approach towards studying behavior.
 You will learn about research design, the importance of empirical evidence, and the focus on experimentation to discern causes of behavior.
 This knowledge will be coupled with a thorough training in the only therapeutic approach to the treatment of Autism Spectrum Disorders that has empirical research to support its effectiveness with this population.

 This program is delivered completely via distance learning, utilizing online delivery of classes, and there is an optional clinical supervision track supervised by geographically close Board Certified Behavior Analysts or alternative supervision (e.g., webcam observation).

 - to prepare students to work with persons with autism,

 - to give the students the educational and skill competence necessary to become a Board Certified Behavior Analyst, and